smartcontractkit/documentation/docs/Node Operators/evm-performance-configuration.md

 ## Using multiple nodes

-Providing multiple primary nodes can improve performance and reliability, and is supported in Chainlink node version 1.3.0 and later.
-Chainlink nodes support configurations with multiple primary nodes and send-only nodes with automatic liveness detection and failover.
+> 📘 Providing multiple primary nodes can improve performance and reliability.

+Chainlink node version 1.3.0 and later support configurations with multiple primary nodes and send-only nodes with automatic liveness detection and failover.
 It is no longer necessary to run a load balancing failover RPC proxy between Chainlink and its EVM RPC nodes.

 If you are using a failover proxy transparently for commercial node provider services, it will continue to work properly as long as the RPC you are talking to acts just like a standard RPC node.

 You can have as many primary nodes as you want.
 Requests are evenly distributed across all nodes, so the performance increase will be linear as you add more nodes.
 If a node fails with no heads for several minutes or a failed liveness check, it is removed from the live pool and all requests are routed to one of the live nodes.
 If no live nodes are available, the system attempts to use nodes from the list of failed nodes at random.

 You can configure as many send-only nodes as you want.
 Send-only nodes only broadcast transactions and do not process regular RPC calls.
 Specifying additional send-only nodes uses a minimum number of RPC calls and can help to include transactions faster.
-Send-only nodes also act as backup if your primary node starts blackholing transactions.
+Send-only nodes also act as backup if your primary node starts to blackhole transactions.

-Transaction broadcasts are always sent to every single primary node and send-only node.
+> 📘 Transaction broadcasts are always sent to every primary node and send-only node.
 It is redundant to specify the same URL for a send-only node as an existing primary node, and it has no effect.

 Here is an example for how to specifiy the [`EVM_NODES` environment variable](/docs/configuration-variables/#evm_nodes):